 If you are, at this moment, frantically cramming for tomorrow morning’s exam, that first tip may not sound all that useful.
 Procrastination is probably the biggest reason why bright students sometimes get poor grades.
 (Start early!)

 You can also plan your time during the test itself.
 Your professor knows which paragraphs are harder to write, and will evaluate them accordingly.
 Does the question ask you to “evaluate”?
 If so, don’t fill your page with a summary.
 Likewise, if the question asks for “evidence,” don’t spend all your time giving your own personal opinions.

 - Start with the larger essay questions, so that you answer them before you burn out or run out of time.

 - If one essay question is worth 50% of the test score, spend 50% of your time on it.

 - If you finish early, you can always go back and add more detail.
 (As long as your additions and changes are legible, your instructor will probably be happy to see signs of revision.)

 Before you begin your answer, you should be sure what the question is asking.
-I often grade a university composition competency test, and sometimes have to fail well-written papers that fail to address the topic the student has been given.
+I often grade a university composition competency test, and sometimes have to fail well-written papers that fail to address the assigned topic.